Featured in...

 This isn’t a full fact find.
 MoneyNerd doesn’t give advice.
 We work with The Debt Advice Service who provide information about your options.

-Will My Employer be Informed About My Debt Management Plan?
+Will My Employer be Informed?

 Your employer is not informed by your DMP provider or your creditors about your debt management plan.